 Exonaut is also used by a national transport authority to identify, analyse, categorise and visualise risks in infrastructure projects.
 The software, which has significantly cut administration costs, is used by over 10,000 people including authority workers and external contractors nationwide.

 Our exercise services are delivered across some of the most high risk and heavily regulated sectors of society.

 In the energy sector, we provided and ran large-scale cyber exercises for Statnett, the Norwegian state owned national power grid system owner.
 With 84 representatives from 16 agencies across the Nordic region, a simulated SCADA system attack was played out to test and develop operational readiness for critical infrastructure providers.

-In the broadcasting industry, we supported a nationwide public broadcaster, by planning, preparing and delivering strategic-level crisis management simulations in order to analyze and define ways to increase capabilities.
-Exercises included assessing the organisation’s response in the event of a nationwide power outage and a major cyber-attack.
+In the broadcasting industry, we supported a nationwide public broadcaster, by planning, preparing and delivering strategic-level crisis management simulations in order to analyse and define ways to increase capabilities.
+Exercises included assessing the organisation’s response in the event of a nationwide power outage and a major cyber attack.